 Lastly, there’s coffee granules right in the cookie dough for latte oomph, and the latte flavor is accentuated with a quick and simple coffee glaze drizzled on top.
 I don’t have an espresso machine (unfortunately!!) but you could just mix powdered sugar with a shot of espresso, or with strong-brewed coffee for the glaze, if you’d like.
 It’s flexible.
 I love Starbucks Via instant coffee, and so I just stuck with instant coffee granules.
 You’ve got options when it comes to the glaze.

-These cookies have all the main flavors that you look for in pumpkin spice lattes, and they are all prominent and balanced.
+These Pumpkin Spice Latte Cookies cookies have all the main flavors that you look for in pumpkin spice lattes, and they are all prominent and balanced.
 You definitely get pumpkin, you definitely get spice, and you can’t miss the latte component either.

-I had so many batches of these cookies from playing around with ingredients and spices that I stuck some in the freezer about a month ago.
+I had so many batches of these Pumpkin Spice Latte Cookies from playing around with ingredients and spices that I stuck some in the freezer about a month ago.
 I got them out yesterday to defrost, and nearly two dozen were gone by this morning just between my S.O. and I. I’m seriously not exaggerating.
 That should be a promising indicator for this recipe.

 - ½ c. unsalted butter, melted, slightly cooled